 As part of his research Cecil Sharp eventually came to the Forest but did not gather anywhere near the data collected elsewhere.
 He met a couple of old musicians and gathered a few tunes and some snippets of information about what was by then an extinct Forest tradition.
 The dancing appeared to have generally stopped around the mid 1880’s.
 Ruardean was the last traditional village team although there was a revival in Mitcheldean in 1900.

 Russell Wortley, of the Cambridge Morris Men, played a major part in re-establishing the Travelling Morrice’ tours after the Second World War.
 Russell was a fine musician who had a life-long interest in collecting dances and tunes.
 In 1925 &1934 he led the Travelling Morrice on a dancing tour of the Forest of Dean including a visit to the village of Ruardean.
 Wortley returned to visit John Penn, then living at Newport Mon. on 16.4.47 and Martin Penn at Ruardean in August 1946 and April 1947.
 He also visited Peter Ward of Joys Green on 26.8.46.
 All three had danced for the Ruardean Morris in the 19th century and were probably at their last performance in the Ross Area in 1884.
 Peter Ward was delighted to pass on what he remembered of the Ruardean dances.
 One month later he died.
 In 1972 Wortley corresponded with the Forest of Dean Morris and sent them information he had on the Ruardean dances.
-He paid a last visit to the Forest 1979 to meet the Forest of Dean Morris Men.
+He paid a last visit to the Forest 1979 to meet the Forest of Dean Morris Men as the Side was then called.
 He died just a year later in 1980.

 In the last year of his life Wortley wrote an article for the winter edition of “English Dance and Song” entitled “The Morris of the Dean Forest”.
 For the 1959 September edition of the “English Dance and Song” he wrote an article on the “Bromsberrow Heath Morris Dances”.
 Bromsberrow Heath is not in the Forest of Dean (approximately 15 miles to the north) but one of the dances does have a Mitcheldean connection.